devanshs41/gen_ai_cognizance_team_prompt_prophets/README.md

 2. *Text-to-Text Story Generation*: Using text-to-text large language models, we generate the story based on the provided inputs.
 The model crafts a narrative that unfolds based on the characters, plot, and theme provided by the user.

-3. *Story Division*: The generated story is divided into pivotal sections, ensuring that each section captures a significant moment or development in the narrative.
+3. *Story Segmentation*: The crafted narrative is segmented into key sections, with each segment encapsulating a crucial moment or progression in the storyline.*Story Division*: The generated story is divided into pivotal sections, ensuring that each section captures a significant moment or development in the narrative.

 4. *Text-to-Image Generation*: Each pivotal section of the story is fed into a text-to-image model to generate corresponding images.
 These images help visualize key scenes and characters from the story.